Bakkien/Smart_Refrigerator_Monitoring_and_Food_Safety_System/README.md

 ## Usage

 1. Power on the ESP32.
-The system will initialize, connect to Wi-Fi, and start displaying sensor data on the OLED display.
+The system will initialize and start displaying sensor data on the OLED display.
+2. If no WiFi credentials are saved, the ESP32 will enter AP mode.
+Connect to the **SRM01_AP** network and configure WiFi via the web interface at **192.168.4.1**.
+3. Launch the mobile application and log in or register a new account.
+4. Register your device ID in the app to start viewing sensor data.
-2. The mobile application dashboard will show real-time readings, system status, and historical charts.
+5. The dashboard will show real-time readings, system status, and historical charts.
-3. Use the Settings page in the mobile app to configure thresholds, toggle the buzzer, and adjust the upload interval.
+6. Use the Settings page to configure thresholds, toggle the buzzer, and adjust the upload interval.
-4. The active buzzer will sound locally when the system detects WARNING or CRITICAL conditions.
+7. The active buzzer will sound locally when the system detects WARNING or CRITICAL conditions.

 ## Testing

 The system was tested for:

+**Hardware:**
+- Access Point Mode
-- Wi-Fi connectivity and auto-reconnection
+- WiFi connectivity and auto-reconnection
 - NTP time synchronization
 - Sensor data accuracy and display
 - OLED display functionality
-- Buzzer activation and control
+- Buzzer activation and control via short press
+- WiFi reset via long press

+**Mobile Application:**
+- User registration and login
+- Auto-login functionality
+- Device registration and multi-device support
+- User device isolation (users cannot view/control other users' devices)
+- Dashboard display and auto-refresh
+- System alerts
+- Logout functionality

+**Data Communication:**
 - Data upload to the server
 - Database storage and retrieval
-- Mobile application dashboard and settings synchronization
+- WiFi configuration via mobile app
+- Settings configuration via mobile app

 All test cases were completed successfully.

 ## Gallery

 ### Hardware System

 | | | |
 |:---:|:---:|:---:|
 | <img width="300" alt="System Photo 1" src="https://github.com/user-attachments/assets/b6283b7e-196e-442c-a4b3-b480b75e8a90" /> | <img width="300" alt="System Photo 2" src="https://github.com/user-attachments/assets/d36c2f81-0840-4bce-8105-d4f45b5a5084" /> | <img width="300" alt="System Photo 3" src="https://github.com/user-attachments/assets/3f95a5e9-1123-4104-8bf7-d71ea487d2ad" /> |